Census Date

 Additionally, since Pell eligibility begins on the first day of classes and is calculated day to day, a student who drops all their classes during the add/drop period (and before the census date) will be considered a Return of Title IV (R2T4).
 To read more about R2T4, click here.

 If you decrease your enrollment level after the census date, your grant aid will not be reduced.
 This means, for example, that a student who is enrolled in 15 credits as of the census date, and who later drops a 5 credit class, will not have his/her aid reduced to the 3/4-time level.
-Rather, the aid will remain at the full-time level and for Satisfactory Academic Progress purposes, the student will be held accountable for completing a full-time course load (meaning, this will affect a student's rate of completion).
+Rather, the aid will remain at the full-time level.
+But realize that for Satisfactory Academic Progress purposes, the student will be held accountable for completing a full-time course load (meaning, this will affect a student's rate of completion).
 If a student has loans, however, and drops below 6 hours, any future disbursements will be canceled per federal regulations.

 Some additional notes about census date and financial aid: